piranna/piranna.github.io/pages/projects.md

 This was my first open source project with some public repercussion, and won the Madrid local edition of the spanish national
-[V Free Software Universitary Championship](http://www.concursosoftwarelibre.org) and was *Honorable Mention* in the national edition, both in 2011.
+[V Free Software Universitary Championship](http://www.concursosoftwarelibre.org) and was _Honorable Mention_ in the national edition, both in 2011.

 ## Third parties

 ### [TransFast](https://github.com/Takeafile)

-Initially designed as a one-to-one high performance files transfer protocol based on WebRTC DataChannels, it evolved into a transport-agnostic streams-oriented communications protocol for general purpose heavily influenced and based by [Node.js streams](https://nodejs.org/api/stream.html).
+Initially designed as a one-to-one high-performance file transfer protocol based on WebRTC DataChannels, it evolved into a transport-agnostic streams-oriented communications protocol for general-purpose use, heavily influenced by [Node.js streams](https://nodejs.org/api/stream.html).
 Taking ideas from P2P architectures (conceptually, I consider it myself [ShareIt!](#ShareIt!)
-2.0), it implements advanced features like asynchronous send and reception, flow control with backpressure, use multiple transports in parallel, or auto-recovering.
+2.0), it implements advanced features like asynchronous sending and receiving, flow control with backpressure, use of multiple transports in parallel, or auto-recovering.

 This project was sponsored by [Takeafile Labs](https://takeafile.com) with funds from European Union [Horizon 2020](https://ec.europa.eu/programmes/horizon2020)